MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 1. Decide on a parameter indicating the inputs size.
 2. Identify the algorithms basic operation.
 3. Check whether the number of times the basic operation is executed depends only on the size of the input.
-•if it depends on some other property, the best/worst/average case efficiencies must be investigated separately
+- if it depends on some other property, the best/worst/average case efficiencies must be investigated separately
 4. Set up a sum expressing the number of times the basic operation is executed.
 5. Use standard formulas and rules of sum manipulation to find a closed form formula c(n) for the sum from step 4 above.
 6. Determine the efficiency class of the algorithm using asymptotic notations